learn-co-curriculum/reading-ios-things-nsstring-can-do/README.md

     NSLog(@"Welcome to the Flatiron School!");
 }
 ```
+This will print: `Welcome to the Flatiron School!`.

 **Top Tip:** *A common mistake in comparing strings is using the* `==` *("is identical to") comparator which will only return* `YES` *if the two strings are the exact same instance.
 This will rarely be the case when comparing strings so the* `isEqualToString` *method—which evaluates if the strings are equivalent—will almost always be the check that you want.*

 There is the `caseInsensitiveCompare:` method which will ignore capitalization.
 It's equivalent to running `lowercaseString` on both strings and then comparing them with `isEqualToString:`, but that's more code and more work.